ClassicPress/ClassicPress-Migration-Plugin/README.md

-# ClassicPress Migration Plugin
+# Switch to ClassicPress from WordPress

-ClassicPress Migration Plugin, and say Goodbye to Gutenberg.
+Switch to ClassicPress from WordPress, and say Goodbye to Gutenberg.

 https://www.ClassicPress.net/ is a new LTS fork actor of fomous CMS.